Who Is Investigating And Prosecuting My Federal Criminal Case?

 The federal government has a number of different branches who would investigate further cases.
 Examples would be the FBI, the secret service, homeland security, the DEA (Drug Enforcement Agency) and ICE.
 There’s a whole host of agencies depending on what area you’re in.

 Healthcare fraud has their own investigation team and insurance fraud has their own investigation team, so there’s a whole bureaucracy of people who investigate federal crimes.
 As far as the prosecutors go, they’re called Assistant United States Attorneys and they’re the ones who prosecute federal crimes across the nation.
-Contact our federal criminal defense lawyers to review your case.

 Should I Respond To Police After Discovering That I Am Being Investigated For Federal Crimes?